 Researcher Edwin Barnhart notes in a paper published in the book "Palenque: Recent Investigations at the Classic Maya Center" (AltaMira Press, 2007) that Palenque would become one of the most densely populated Maya cities we know about.
 At its height in the seventh and eighth centuries its urban core had a population as high as 6,200 people living in 2.2 square kilometers (0.8 square miles) of land.
 Researchers have found evidence of sophisticated engineering techniques, including a water pressure system that may have been used to create a fountain.

 Between the late eighth and early 10th centuries, the ancient Maya civilization collapsed (although the descendents of the people live on today).
 Palenque was no exception with archaeological evidence indicating that the city was abandoned by A.D.
 850, if not earlier.

 George and David Stuart note that the last known inscription at Palenque was carved on Nov.
 17, 799, and was recorded on a vase.
 It records the name of a nobleman named “Janab Pakal,” who may have been the city’s last ruler.
 His name is apparently in honor of the great king who reigned more than a century earlier.

 What led to the collapse of the Maya is a matter of debate but recent research suggests that drought caused by climate change played an important role.
-It appears that no Mayan king, regardless of whose name they took, had the power to stop the natural calamity.
+It appears that no Maya king, regardless of whose name they took, had the power to stop the natural calamity.

-- Tikal: Capital of Mayan Civilization
+- Tikal: Capital of Maya Civilization

 - Teotihuacan: Ancient City of Pyramids